 Inclusive Disaster Risk Reduction: Linking Policy and Practice

-This six-week online course explores how to make disaster risk reduction more inclusive, equitable, and effective.
+This six-week, self-paced and fully online course explores how to make disaster risk reduction more inclusive, equitable, and effective.
 Designed for practitioners and policymakers working in DRR, CCA, and humanitarian response, the course combines global frameworks with real-world case studies.
 Participants will gain practical tools to integrate inclusion and intersectionality into their daily work.

 Module 1: Understanding Inclusive DRR